 - Cardenolides, triterpenoids, tannins, glucose, paraffin, ursolic acid, vitamin C

 Mechanism of Action

 Oleandrin may slow tumor growth by inhibiting the membrane enzyme Na+, K+ -ATPase (1), especially in cells that have higher ratio of alpha 3 to alpha 1 isoform expression (13).
 It improves cellular export of fibroblast growth factor-2 (FGF-2)(4).
-Oleandrin induces apoptosis through Fas gene expression in tumor cells (14) and by suppressing NF-kB (2) (15).
-It selectively sensitizes lung cancer cells to apoptosis-inducing ligand Apo2L/TRAIL.
-This is accompanied by up-regulation of death receptors 4 (DR4) and 5 (DR5) at both the RNA and protein levels (16).
+Oleandrin also induces apoptosis through Fas gene expression in tumor cells (14) and by suppressing NF-kB (2) (15).
+It was shown to selectively sensitize lung cancer cells to apoptosis-inducing ligand Apo2L/TRAIL.
+This was accompanied by up-regulation of death receptors 4 (DR4) and 5 (DR5) at both the RNA and protein levels (16).

 Other proposed mechanisms include the formation of superoxide radicals that cause tumor cell injury via mitochondrial disruption (7), inhibition of interleukin-8 that mediates tumorigenesis (17), activation of caspase-3 (9), induction of tumor cell autophagy (6) and inhibition of P-gp (8).

 In a recent study, PBI-05204, an extract of Nerium Oleander, inhibited the proliferation of the Panc-1 tumor cells in part, via down-regulation of PI3k/Akt and mTOR pathways (27).